Edward VII Park

 Edward VII Park (Parque Eduardo VII) is a public park in Lisbon, Portugal.
 The park occupies an area of 26 ha to the north of Avenida da Liberdade and Marquis of Pombal Square in Lisbon's city center.
 The park is named for King Edward VII of the United Kingdom, who visited Portugal in 1903 to strengthen relations between the two countries and reaffirm the Anglo-Portuguese Alliance.
-The Lisbon Book Fair is held annually in Eduardo VII Park.
+The Lisbon Book Fair is held annually in Edward VII Park.

 History

 The park was built in the first half of the 20th century to restore public green space formerly occupied by Passeio Público, which was destroyed to make way for Avenida da Liberdade in 1879.
-The park was built on land belonging to the Pedreira de São Sebastião, and was known as Parque da Liberdade (Liberty Park) until the name was changed following Edward VII's visit.
+The park was built on land belonging to the nearby ecclesiastical parish of São Sebastião da Pedreira, and was known as Parque da Liberdade (Liberty Park) until the name was changed following Edward VII's visit.
 In 1945, Portuguese Modernist architect Francisco Keil do Amaral redesigned the park to its current configuration.